rummik/blockchain-sync/readme.md

     }
   ],

-  "//": "Actions to be taken on instances in a set of reason lists", "//": "Consult the block lists you include to determine which lists are available", "actions": [
+  "//": "Filters to be applied to instances in a set of reason lists", "//": "If an instance is captured by multiple filters, the most severe filter is used", "//": "Consult the block lists you include to determine which lists are available", "filters": [
     {
       "//": "Reasons lists this action should be applied to", "//": "(taken from https://github.com/dzuk-mutant/blockchain/blob/master/list/json-list.md)",